secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 Individual contributors moving into a Management level may or may not need their access to be reviewed, please check-in with your current and new manager to confirm this step.
 If access should be updated follow the AR process documented [here](/handbook/business-technology/end-user-services/onboarding-access-requests/access-requests/).

-Or, if the team member already has access to the systems and tools needed, the manager can open 'Becoming a GitLab Manager' and 'Interview Training' issues that are housed within the [Traininig Project](https://gitlab.com/gitlab-com/people-group/Training/-/issues/?sort=created_date&state=opened&first_page_size=100) in GitLab.
+Or, if the team member already has access to the systems and tools needed, the manager can open 'Becoming a GitLab Manager' and 'Interview Training' issues that are housed within the [Training Project](https://gitlab.com/gitlab-com/people-group/Training/-/issues/?sort=created_date&state=opened&first_page_size=100) in GitLab.
 - To open the 'Becoming a GitLab Manager' and 'Interview Training' issues visit the Training project in GitLab -> Issues -> New Issue.
 - Under 'Description' select the specified project template and then select Create Issue at the bottom.